The Problems Fruit Flies Bring To Your Hartford County Home

 The Fruit Fly Life

 When fruit flies hatch inside your Hartford home, they have the potential to be far more than just annoying.
 Fruit flies feed on decaying organic matter and they lay their eggs in things that are rotting.
-This exposes them to microorganisms that can make you sick.
+This exposes them to microorganisms that can make them sick.
 If a fruit fly goes from your garbage to your cutting board, it can transport invisible disease-causing organisms to your food.
 If a fruit fly goes from a dirty drain to a dish sitting on your kitchen island, it can deposit organisms that may be added to whatever you put into that dish.
 Fruit flies can climb on the dishes and silverware in your strainer.
 They can climb on the rims of your drink cups.
 They can land on your food.
 There are many ways they can expose you to these harmful organisms.
 If they do, it can lead to stomach illness.

 Let's take the information above and apply it to fruit fly control.

 • Breeding site removal: You now know that fruit flies appear in small numbers and then quickly become a swarm.
 If the source of the infestation can be found, it is possible to stop a swarm of fruit flies.
-Two likely locations to address are fruit that is sitting out and your kitchen trash.
+Two likely locations to address are a fruit that is sitting out and your kitchen trash.
 Put your fruit in a ziplock bag and put it in the fridge, remove your trash, clean your trash receptacle, and use a vacuum to get rid of the flies in your home.
 This could stop your infestation.

 • Protect food sources: You now know that fruit flies feed on decaying organic matter.
 Inspect your home for any potential food sources that exist in your home.
 An example of this would be ketchup sitting on a dirty plate near your sink.
 One way to prevent fruit flies from getting this kind of food source is to put your dishes in soapy water until you're ready to wash them.